Terra nullius: History

 In 1909, the Italian international jurist Camille Piccioni described the island of Spitzbergen in the Arctic Circle as terra nullius.
 Even though the island was inhabited by the nationals of several European countries, the inhabitants did not live under any formal sovereignty.

 In subsequent decades, the term terra nullius gradually replaced territorium nullius.
 Fitzmaurice argues that the two concepts were initially distinct, territorium nullius applying to territory in which the inhabitants might have property rights but had not developed political sovereignty whereas terra nullius referred to an absence of property.
 Nevertheless, terra nullius also implied an absence of sovereignty because sovereignty required property rights acquired through the exploitation of nature.
 Michael Connor, however, argues that territorium nullius and terra nullius were the same concept, meaning land without sovereignty, and that property rights and cultivation of land were not part of the concept.

 The term terra nullius was adopted by the International Court of Justice in its 1975 Western Sahara advisory opinion.
-The majority wrote, "'Occupation' being legally an original means of peaceably acquiring sovereignty over territory otherwise than by cession or succession, it was a cardinal condition of a valid 'occupation' that the territory should be terra nullius – a territory belonging to no-one – at the time of the act alleged to constitute the 'occupation'.”
+The majority wrote, "'Occupation' being legally an original means of peaceably acquiring sovereignty over territory otherwise than by cession or succession, it was a cardinal condition of a valid 'occupation' that the territory should be terra nullius – a territory belonging to no-one – at the time of the act alleged to constitute the 'occupation'."
 The court found that at the time of Spanish colonisation in 1884, the inhabitants of Western Sahara were nomadic but socially and politically organised in tribes and under chiefs competent to represent them.
 According to State practice of the time the territory therefore was not terra nullius.

 Current claims of terra nullius

-Currently, there are three territories claimed to be terra nullius, Marie Byrd Land in Antarctica, Bir Tawil bordering Egypt and the Sudan, and several small areas along the Croatia–Serbia border.
+There are four current instances where land is sometimes claimed to be terra nullius: Bir Tawil bordering Egypt and the Sudan, four small areas along the Croatia–Serbia border, the Palestinian territories and Marie Byrd Land in Antarctica.